-What?
-That is a latin phrase that means “the thing speaks for itself.”
+Res Ipsa Loquitor is a latin phrase that means “the thing speaks for itself.”
 This is an exception to the requirement in a medical malpractice action that a qualified expert must establish causation.
-In the medical setting, ‘the thing speaks for itself’ and causation is assumed, where a healthcare practitioner is acting upon your body during the course of medical treatment, and causes an injury which could only have resulted from a medical error.

-A classic example of this situation is where a physician during the course of an invasive surgery or procedure (i.e. entering into your body) leaves an instrument or sponge inside of your body.
+A classic example of res ipsa loquitor in the context of a medical malpractice occurs where a physician during the course of an invasive surgery or procedure (i.e. entering into your body) leaves an instrument or sponge inside of your body cavity.

-Check out our page on sponges & instruments left behind during surgery or procedure, if you or a loved one suffered an injury as a result of this type of medical error.
+Check out our page on ncbi.nlm.nih.gov standard of care article, if you or a loved one suffered an injury as a result of this type of medical error.

 In other words, you as the patient have the right to be informed that certain adverse (bad) outcomes are a risk of a given treatment or procedure, even where the doctor and medical staff is reasonably prudent in providing the treatment – that is the purpose of the informed consent.
 It is not meant to preclude you from recovering for injuries and damages which are caused by the negligence of the physicians or staff, as clearly we expect our healthcare providers to provide us with reasonably prudent care.

 If you read or even just skimmed the content above, you probably understand that proving a medical malpractice claim is difficult and requires experience and knowledge about the medical standard of care for the particular field of treatment, the mechanism and causation of the injury and an ability to keenly assess whether your injury resulted from negligence or was merely a poor outcome.